Jimmie Carole Fife Stewart

-Jimmie Carole Fife Stewart (born 1940) is a Muscogee (Creek) art educator, fashion designer, and artist.
+Jimmie Carole Fife Stewart (born 1940) is a Muscogee art educator, fashion designer, and artist.
 After graduating from the Chilocco Indian School and taking courses at the University of Arizona, she earned a degree from Oklahoma State University and began working as a teacher.
 After a six-year stint working for Fine Arts Diversified, she returned to teaching in 1979 in Washington, Oklahoma.

 Primarily known as a painter, using watercolor or acrylic media, Fife-Stewart has also been involved in fashion design.
 Her works have been shown mostly in the southwestern United States and have toured South America.
 Having won numerous awards for her artworks, she was designated as a Master Artist by the Five Civilized Tribes Museum in 1997.

 Early life

 Jimmie Carole Fife was born on 1940 in Dustin, Oklahoma to Carmen (née Griffin) and James Fife.
 The oldest surviving child in her family of nine siblings.
 She was raised on her grandfather's allotment, bordering the Hughes County-Okfuskee County line.
 Fife came from a long line of artists and teachers.
 Her grandfather was a wood and stone carver, her father drew with colored pencils and chalks, and her mother, who was a teacher, created traditional crafts like medallions and quilts.

 Each of her siblings was involved with art.
 These included Bill, one time principal chief of the Muscogee Creek Nation; a carver and draftsman; Sharon, Phyllis and Sandy who founded the Fife Collection, Inc. and produced contemporary fashion using techniques and motifs of the Southeastern Woodlands peoples; and sister Robin Elaine, who produced embroidery.
 Fife attended the Graham School in Weleetka, Oklahoma and then from 1954 to 1958 was a student at Chilocco Indian School.
 Between 1960 and 1961, she attended the University of Arizona, studying in the Southwest Indian Art Project and graduated in 1963 with a bachelor's degree in fine arts from Oklahoma State University in Stillwater, Oklahoma.